psychemedia/island-storynotes/worsley/richard_easy.md

 erty

-thenticity of these memoirs and anecdotes as they are called, the writer of these pages altered his mind, and instead of committing them to the flames as being anticipated, immediately communicated them to the Printer, being convinced that in many instances the Race is not to the swift, though the battle. may: be to the n
+authenticity of these memoirs and anecdotes as they are called, the writer of these pages altered his mind, and instead of committing them to the flames as being anticipated, immediately communicated them to the Printer, being convinced that in many instances the Race is not to the swift, though the battle. may be to the n

 | © Upon 3 of this flagrant plegiarism, che author could not help

 recol {Qing an interview with a flemin painter to whom he was introduced some years since at Antwerp.

 The artist shewed as a chef deuvre an historical picture upon which he greatly plumed himself ; but his visiter not paying any fulsome compliments on the occasion, the painter, somewhat nettled, assured him, he had employed only seven days in producing that capital picture.
-The « world, it's true, said his: auditor, we are taught to believe x was ee created i in seven days; but for the future, sir, always allow at least 6 a fortnight to an historical piece, and I am apt to believe you e will not then find it Wie percc * fect," 2
+The world, it's true, said his auditor, we are taught to believe was created in seven days; but for the future, sir, always allow at least a fortnight to an historical piece, and I am apt to believe you will not then find it Wie perfect," 2

 But to quit this digression, which forced itself upon us, let us proceed in our own narrative.